timescale/docs/quick-start/ruby.md

 new view and controller so that you can insert a value into the database, store the user agent and time in the database, retrieve the user agent of the browser for site visitor.
-You can then create a `PageLoad` object, store the user agent information and time, and save the object to TimescaleDB database.
+You can then create a `PageLoad` object, store the user agent information and time, and save the object to the Timescale service.

 <Procedure>